SidneyHodieb/ReactTodo/README.md

 # Getting Started with TODO App with REACT

-This project is a TODO APP Project with REACT made by SidneyHod.
+This project is a TODO APP Project with REACT using hooks made by SidneyHod.

 ## HOW TO RUN